AluBhorta/UCSPy-Engine/README.md

 - `fitness`

   - `min_acceptable_fitness`: the minimum acceptable fitness required to terminate if maximum iterations is not yet completed.
-Range is from 1-0, 1 being worst solution and 0 being perfect solution.
+Default value is `null` which will require the perfect solution depending on the fitness function.
+If fitness function is_reverse (ie. smaller values better than larger ones), then perfect solution is at 0, else 1.
   - `functions`: (read only) list of available fitness functions names.
   - `use`: the name of the fitness function to use.